SOUTH DAKOTA

 (1856 - 1857, 1863 ?), Fort Lookout

-An Army post, located on the west bank of the Missouri River about 10 miles above Chamberlain, adjacent to the site of Fort Lookout (2).
-After it was dismantled, salvageable materials were sent downriver to Fort Randall.
-The site may have been used as a campsite by Capt.
+A temporary U.S. Army post, located on the west bank of the Missouri River about 10 miles above Chamberlain, about 300 yards north of the site of Fort Lookout (2).
+After it was dismantled, salvageable materials were sent downriver to build Fort Randall then still under construction.
+The site may have been later used as a campsite by Capt.
 Whitney's troops during the 1863 Sioux Uprising Campaign.

 Fort Hale